-Debt is only a temporary source of finance, since loans and leases must be repaid and this is therefore replaced over time by other financing, usually from revenue which is known as the Minimum Revenue Provision (MRP) / loans fund repayments.
+Debt is only a temporary source of finance, since loans and leases must be repaid and this is therefore replaced over time by other financing, usually from revenue which is known as the Minimum Revenue Provision (MRP).
 Alternatively, proceeds from selling capital assets (known as capital receipts) may be used to replace debt finance.

-MRP represents the minimum amount that must be charged to an Council's revenue account each year for financing of capital expenditure, which will have initially been funded by borrowing.
-MRP is important for prudent accounting because it allows an authority to put aside an amount of revenue that can be used towards the capital expenditure that was previously financed through either borrowing or credit.
-The Council uses the Regulatory method to calculate MRP and the Regulatory method is charged at 4% of the Council's underlying need to borrow for capital purposes, i.e. the Capital Financing Requirement (CFR).
+MRP represents the minimum amount that must be charged to a Council's revenue account each year for financing of capital expenditure, which will have initially been funded by borrowing.
+MRP is important for prudent accounting because it allows a Council to put aside an amount of revenue that can be used towards the capital expenditure that was previously financed through either borrowing or credit.

+The Council currently uses the Regulatory method to calculate MRP and the Regulatory method is charged at 4% of the Council's underlying need to borrow for capital purposes, i.e. the Capital Financing Requirement (CFR).
+However, the Council has explored a more prudent approach to the way is calculates it's MRP by using an annuity method.
+The details have been outlined in the MRP statement.